kdavies4/ModelicaRes/doc/loadres.rst

 .. code-block:: python

    >>> sims[0].get_description('L.vv')
-   "L.vv" is not a valid variable name.
+   L.vv is not a valid variable name.
    <BLANKLINE>
    Did you mean one of the these?
           L.v